The Shivering Truth

+The Shivering Truth is an American adult animated comedy horror anthology television series created by Vernon Chatman for Cartoon Network's nighttime programming block Adult Swim.
+Each episode consists of two or three loosely connected surreal stories presented as warped parables narrated by Chatman.
+The show, which utilizes stop motion animation, was directed by Chatman and Cat Solen, and produced by Solen with PFFR and ShadowMachine.

+The pilot episode of The Shivering Truth was released online on Adult Swim's website on May 22, 2018, ahead of the show's premiere on Adult Swim itself on December 10 of that year.
 In November 2019, Adult Swim renewed the series for a second season, which premiered on May 10, 2020.

 Overview

 When announced in a press release by Adult Swim in May 2017, The Shivering Truth was described as "a delicately crafted, darkly surreal anthology comedy, a miniature propulsive omnibus cluster bomb of painfully riotous daymares all dripping with the orange goo of dream logic.
 A series of loosely-linked emotional parables about stories within tales that crawled out of the deepest caverns of your unconscious mind and became lovingly animated in breath-slapping stop motion – in other words, it is the TRUTH".